rht-labs/tech-exercise/docs/slides/content/impact-mapping.md

 * Started as a hobbyist application built by a few friends over a weekend
 * Deployed as a single VM running on a free host.
 Over the weekend a famous person tweeted about the app and it exploded in usage however the application started to fail and crash loads under the load
 * The team behind the hobbyist app have decided to quit their jobs and go all in on PBI&trade;
+* PBI&trade; are looking to monetize their application